• Asean promotes socio-cultural integration, intergovernmental cooperation and economic, political security, military and education ties

 • Each of the four Asean countries had a stand where they demonstrated live cooking of their different cuisines

-The Embassy of Philippines last Sunday hosted the Asean festival in Nairobi, where four Asian countries showcased their food, clothing, dances and accessories at Village Market, Nairobi.
+Asean countries last Sunday hosted their fourth festival, where they showcased their food, clothing, dances and accessories at Village Market, Nairobi.

 Asean is an international organisation comprising Southeast Asian countries, which promotes socio-cultural integration, intergovernmental cooperation and economic, political security, military and education ties amongst its members and other Asian states.